-Middle English cant side, probably from Middle Dutch or Medieval French dialect; Middle Dutch, edge, corner, from Medieval French dialect (Picard), from Latin canthus, cantus iron tire, perhaps of Celt origin; akin to Welsh cant rim; perhaps akin to Greek kanthos corner of the eye
+Middle English cant side, probably from Middle Dutch or Middle French dialect; Middle Dutch, edge, corner, from Middle French dialect (Picard), from Latin canthus, cantus iron tire, perhaps of Celt origin; akin to Welsh cant rim; perhaps akin to Greek kanthos corner of the eye

 Cant - definition of cant by The Free Dictionary

 cant 1 (kănt) n.
 1. Angular deviation from a vertical or horizontal plane or surface; an inclination or slope.
 2. A slanted or oblique surface.
 3. a.
 A thrust or motion that ...

 Cant definition, insincere, especially conventional expressions of enthusiasm for high ideals, goodness, or piety.
 See more.

 Can’t, Cant, Cannot - Education Bug